Akash-Jariwala/lipsync-assignment/README.md

    Once the execution is complete, you can find the lipsynced video in the `results` folder of the cloned repository.

-#### NOTE: `video_translation.ipynb` and `lipsync_model.ipynb`, both files are identical.
+###### NOTE: `video_translation.ipynb` and `lipsync_model.ipynb`, both files are identical.
 If you are using [colab file](https://github.com/Akash-Jariwala/lipsync-assignment/blob/main/video_translation.ipynb) then simply run all the cells sequentially.

 ## Acknowledgements

-We acknowledge the contribution of the original creators of the pretrained lipsync model.
-The pretrained model used in this assignment is available in the repository cloned from [URL_of_the_cloned_repository.git].
-We thank them for their efforts in making this model available to the public.
+I acknowledge the contribution of the original creators of the pretrained [wav2lip](https://github.com/Rudrabha/Wav2Lip) model.
+The pretrained model used in this assignment is available in the repository cloned from https://github.com/Rudrabha/Wav2Lip.
+I thank them for their efforts in making this model available to the public.

-If you find the pretrained model useful, please consider citing their original work to give credit to the creators.
-You can find the details of the original model in the cloned repository.

-## Contact Information

-For any questions or clarifications regarding the assignment or this repository, please feel free to contact the repository owner or the assigned team at OpenInApp.

-Thank you for considering this assignment.
-We hope you find this readme helpful in understanding and completing the task.
-Good luck!